 In Cheeseman v.
 Warder, 2015 ONCJ 759 (CanLII), the mother had primary custody of the child and the father had scheduled visitation rights.
-A requirement of the agreement was that the mother remain in the Waterloo region.
-When she unilaterally relocated to Manitoulin Island with her daughter.
-The father brought a motion that she be ordered to return to the Waterloo region and the parties be awarded joint custody.
+A requirement of the agreement was that the mother remains in the Waterloo region.
+When she unilaterally relocated to Manitoulin Island with her daughter, the father brought a motion that she be ordered to return to the Waterloo region and the parties be awarded joint custody.
 The mother brought a motion for an order that she could retain custody of the child and the father only had visitation rights.

 The court ordered that the child be returned to her father in Waterloo and that if the mother relocated back to Waterloo, she would retain primary custody of the child and the father would retain his visitation rights.